zachgrayio/swift-tensorflow-starter/README.md

 ### Generate .xcodeproj

-If desired, you can generate a `.xcodeproj` that you can open with an IDE (Xcode, AppCode, CLion).
+If desired, users on macOS can generate a `.xcodeproj` that you can open with an IDE (Xcode, AppCode, CLion).
 This is optional, and the xcodeproj is ignored in `.gitignore` by default.
+Also note that you'll want to swap out your xctoolchain as described [here](https://github.com/tensorflow/swift/blob/master/Installation.md) if you go this route.

 The following command mounts a volume in the current directory and generates the project, resulting in the file being written to your host's disk.